ConversationIM/backend/db/README.md

 FlywayDB is a Java-based migration tool.
 Fortunately, there are a [variety of options](http://flywaydb.org/getstarted/download.html) for getting Flyway's command-line tool onto your system.

 You should choose the one that is most appropriate for you, but be sure that it is the _command-line_ tool.
 Note that if you already have JRE 6+ installed on your system, you can most likely pick a package that doesn't include a JRE.
-Indeed, if you've developed with Java before, chances are that you already have a JRE installed.
+Indeed, if you've developed with Java before (or even used a Java application), chances are that you already have a JRE installed.

 Naturally, if you have a package manager on your system, you can install flyway using that instead.
 Ensure that the version is correct so that we don't run into any compatibility issues.